elwait/ForceBal_ions_tutorial/README.md

 3. prepare `name_letter_energy_weight.txt` in `targets/IE/.`  # will be there if using my files
 4. edit and run `Prep_InteractionsTXT.sh` in `targets/IE/.`   # now you have `interactions.txt`
 5. edit and run `Prep_IEdat.sh` in `targets/IE/.`             # now you have `IE.dat`
+6. edit and run `Prep_tinkerXYZ.sh`                           # will make all the structures you need

 ### 1. copy `amoeba09_Gd_1.prm` to `targets/IE` and edit